-This course is designed to build knowledge and confidence and develop a range of practical skills to fulfil a school-based support role for children and young people with speech language and communication needs.
+This course is designed to build knowledge and confidence and develop a range of practical skills to fulfil a teaching or support role for children and young people with speech, language and communication needs.

 On successful completion you will gain a Level 4 award in supporting children and young people with speech, language and communication and 6 level 4 credits from Gateway Qualifications.

 This course is offered via an online and blended pathway.
 The course runs twice a year, with Spring and Autumn start dates.
 The course duration is six months.
 Online course materials can be accessed by laptop/tablet/phone.

 If your school / setting is located in one of our partner Local Authorities / Boroughs you will take the blended pathway.
 This consists of access to the online course materials and additional workshop sessions delivered by your Local Authority / Borough team.